jacopofar/advent-of-code-2019-phoenix-react/README.md

 - day 15 skipped because intcode
 - day 16 skipped for now as the problem definition is quite complex
 - day 17 skipped because intcode
-- day 18 is intriguing :)
+- day 18 is intriguing :) Implemented a solution for part 1 but it's megaslow.
+Drafted an improvement based on pruning.
+Also, weird Dialyze issues.
+- day 19 skipped because intcode
+- day 20

 ## 📓 development notes
 These notes are here so I can remember how I built this in the future.